analogdevicesinc/ai8x-training/TensorFlow/README.md

 ```

 Datasets include training, validation and test images and labels.
 Images are in the [–128,127] range when created by the dataset scripts.

-In the training script, data points are normalized to [–0.5, 0.5] and fed to the network.
-However, in the synthesis script, samples are expected in the [–128,127] range and normalized to the [–1,+1] range to mimic hardware.
-To accommodate ×2 scaling, the first layer weights are scaled by 1/2 by default, unless `--keep-first` is selected in synthesis.

 ## Examples